 Although tables are the main components of a database, additional elements play a part, too.
 In Chapter 1, I define the domain of a column in a table as the set of all values that the column may assume.
-Establishing clear-cut domains for the columns in a table, through the use of constraints, is an important part of designing a database.
+Establishing clear-cut domains for the columns in a table, by defining constraints, is an important part of designing a database.